angelaLazar/oauth-tutorial/index.md

 		scope = self.request.get('scope')
     ```

-1. Now with this code, we have all the fields we need to construct a request for an **access_token** from GitHub!
-The **access_token** will then allow you to make requests to the API on behalf of the user.
-Now we need to put all of our fields together and construct our request to get the **access_token**.
-Let’s create a dictionary of the fields, put this after the previous line:
+1. Now with this code we have all the fields we need to construct a request for a GitHub **access_token**!
+We need to put all of the fields together and construct the request to get the **access_token**.
+Create a dictionary after the previous line:

     ```python
 auth_params = dict(client_id=client_id, client_secret=client_secret, code=code, scope=scope)
     ```
-1. Next we need to construct our request to the API.
+1. Next construct a request to the API.
 Add these lines right after the previous:

     ```python
 opener = build_opener(HTTPSHandler)